26 Notable alumni of

 -

 Augusta Jane Chapin was an American Universalist minister, educator and activist for women's rights.
 She was born in Lakeville, New York, the eldest of eleven children, to Almon Morris Chapin and Jane Pease.
 She was one of only a few women's speakers at the Parliament of the World's Religions that took place at the Columbian Exposition in Chicago in 1893.
-She had a long preaching and teaching career around the Midwest, Pennsylvania, New York, Oregon, and California.
+She had a long preaching and teaching career around the Midwestern U.S., as well as Pennsylvania, New York, Oregon, and California.

 -